Transitional Family Services

 This program helps families who have fallen on hard times transition out of short-term homelessness.
 It is almost impossible to hold a job while living in a vehicle or a tent with little access to proper hygiene, laundry facilities, or adequate sleeping conditions.
 While living in a hotel room is not ideal, it allows the adults in a family to hold a job and move toward self-sufficiency.
-Each year dozens of families transition out of homelessness due to this program.
+Each year dozens of families regain their self-sufficiency due to this program.

 Homeless Outreach – Building Bridges through Relationships

 Outreach teams go out weekly to meet with and build relationships with people who live on the streets.
 These visits aim to identify and assist those willing to make the effort required to modify their lifestyle.
 Food and other necessities are delivered.

 Homeless Day Center

 On Tuesdays and Wednesdays, the homeless are invited to our Day Center as a place of respite from the stressors of homelessness.
 Each person may shower, get a free health check, apply for housing, enjoy some much-needed fellowship, worship, and eat a hot meal.

 Homeless Teen Initiatives

 The number of homeless students in CFISD comes as quite a shock.
 Although these students may look nothing like the man living under a bridge, homelessness is an issue for many teens in our community.
 Through a partnership with school counselors and social workers, we have programs in place to address some of the common needs that these students have.